 revealing that the contribution of the second terms in \eqref{HH} becomes negligible.
 Still, it is also clear from \eqref{HH2} that the small weight of the first term of $H(X)$ tames the strength of the first term in $\calH(X)$. \end{example}

 Example \ref{BerEx} shows that total information and entropy move in opposite directions.
-When uncertainty is maximal, entropy is maximized, whereas total information is minimized; and when certainty is maximal, entropy is minimized, whereas total information is maximized.
+When uncertainty is maximal, entropy is maximized, while total information is minimized; when certainty is maximal, entropy is minimized, while total information is maximized.

 The previous setting can be naturally extended to {\bf conserved active information}, defined as